Call for Abstracts

 Accepted abstracts are organized into topically-based scientific poster sessions, Theme J poster sessions, and nanosymposia.
 Abstracts are grouped together based on the theme and topic that abstract submitters select from the Themes and Topics list during abstract submission.
 Theme and topic selections help the Program Committee to group abstracts; they do not represent the titles of annual meeting sessions.

 Accepted abstract presenters will be expected to transparently report a study’s experimental design and analytical methods in their poster or nanosymposium presentation at the annual meeting.
 Efforts to ensure scientific rigor include blinding, statistics, sample sizes, and replication.
 Error bars should be defined.
 Biological variables such as species, sex, age, strain, or cell line should be noted in the presentation, if applicable.

 The abstract handling fee ($135) does not include registration for the annual meeting.
-First/presenting authors are expected to register for Neuroscience 2019 and present their abstracts.
-If the first/presenting author cannot attend, presentation by a co-author is acceptable.
+Presenting authors are expected to register for Neuroscience 2019 and present their abstracts.
+If the presenting author cannot attend, presentation by a co-author is acceptable.
 Only the author(s) attending the meeting need to register.

 Theme J Poster Format

 For those who submit a Theme J (History ,Education, and Society) abstract, note that Theme J posters will encompass three half-days on the poster floor: Saturday p.m., Sunday a.m., and Sunday p.m.
 Posters should remain on display for these three half-days for casual viewing and be removed by Sunday, October 20, at 5 p.m.